N4MI73/n4mi-dx-monitor/README.md

 ## Planned next

-1. **Beam heading to target station** -- using `pyhamtools` and Club Log's `cty.xml` country-file data against Dan's known grid square (EM83); self-contained, no external dependencies still pending.
-2. **Virtual DXMon preview** -- an in-browser rendering of the device screens, fed by the same JSON the firmware will eventually consume.
-The Watched-side data shape is effectively already proven via `/api/dxmon/watched`; the Needed side awaits that feature's own build.
+1. **Live-verify** the HamAlert-page beam heading panel and the `/preview` page in a browser -- both are already built and tested, just need eyes-on confirmation.
+2. **Spotter-Continent filter for the Trigger Builder** -- real evidence (a single popular DXpedition callsign hit HamAlert's 10,000-spots/day ceiling on its own) showed this is needed even for single-callsign triggers, not just broad multi-entity ones.
+3. **The Needed-entity feature itself** -- still entirely unbuilt; only the ranking design exists so far.
-3. **Alert when a needed (never-confirmed) DXCC entity appears on ADXO** -- currently you'd only notice this by checking the Needed tab; a proactive alert closes that gap.
-Needs its own short design pass (distinguishing "newly announced" from "went active," plus day-over-day diffing the ADXO service doesn't currently do).
+4. **Alert when a needed (never-confirmed) DXCC entity appears on ADXO** -- currently you'd only notice by checking the Needed tab; needs its own short design pass (distinguishing "newly announced" from "went active," plus day-over-day diffing the ADXO service doesn't currently do).
-4. **Firmware** -- once hardware arrives and the schema/preview above are further along.
+5. **Firmware** -- once hardware arrives.

 ## Credit